 Yield: Equal to one large bag of chips ○ Active Time: 40 minutes ○ Total Time: 100 minutes

-Generally, breadruit is a real bitch to prepare.
+Generally, breadruit is a hassle to prepare.
 I don’t know if you’ve worked with breadfruit before, but it can’t be eaten raw.
 To reach ‘edible’ you need to cook it for ages.
 This has always been a turn off for me.
 Once I tried cooking breadfruit over an open flame, à la, this Youtube recipe.
 It was a huge disaster.
 Embers flew around my face while I patiently rotated this big ball of starch; blackening the skin as best I could.
 The end result was so bland and underwhelming I threw it out in defeat.
 Fast forward a year and my frustration has subsided… but not my curiosity.
 I kept passing them in the produce aisle; clearly there were people out there enjoying them.
 There had to be a better way to prepare them!

 They are a staple food in many parts of the world, but especially beloved in the Caribbean.
 When I found some breadfruit chip recipes online, I decided to give the fruit another try.
 I modelled my recipe after the Trinidadian recipes that inspired me.
 Because this recipe requires flash frying instead of slow roasting, the cooking time is pretty fast.
-You’ll find breadfruit available for purchase at; Caribbean, African, South American, and Asian grocery stores.
-Fry up a batch and impress your boujee friends who’ve never heard of breadfruit before.
+You’ll find breadfruit available for purchase at Caribbean, African, South American, and Asian grocery stores.
+Fry up a batch and impress your friends who’ve never heard of breadfruit before.

 3 cups of cooking oil

 fine sea salt

 Cut off the ends of the breadfruit and remove the skin with a sharp paring knife.
 Slice the breadfruit in half from stem to base.
 Slice each new segment in half again so you have 4 segments.
 With your paring knife, remove the hard centres with the tiny dark seeds.